Open gaming: The Fudge Legal Notice

 The Fudge role-playing game system was created in 1992 by Steffan O'Sullivan with extensive help from the rec.games.design community.
 The name stood for "Freeform Universal Donated Game Engine" until Steffan O'Sullivan changed 'donated' to 'DIY' in 1995.

 One reason why Fudge succeeded is that the author released it under the "FUDGE Legal Notice", a license that removed most restrictions on non-commercial use.
 However the FUDGE Legal Notice (more commonly known as simply "the Fudge license") was never intended to cover any work other than its eponymous role-playing game.
 Derivative works which were to be distributed for a fee required written permission from Fudge's author, Steffan O'Sullivan.
 The details of the Fudge Legal Notice were modified and expanded from time to time as O'Sullivan updated his work, but the essential elements of the license remained unchanged.
 The 1993 FUDGE Legal Notice allowed reprinting of the Fudge rules, including in otherwise commercial works, as long as certain conditions were met.
 The 1995 FUDGE Legal Notice permitted the creation of derivative works for personal use and for publication in periodicals.

 In March 2004, Grey Ghost Games acquired the copyright of Fudge, and on April 6, 2005, they released a version of Fudge under the Open Game License, making it open for commercial use.

 Dominion Rules and Circe

 The phrase "opensource roleplaying" was used as early as 1999 by the Dominion Rules role-playing system, the license of which permitted supplementary material to be written for its rules.
-Another "open" system was the Circe role-playing system, published by the WorldForge project under the GNU Free Documentation License.
+Another "open" system was the Circe role-playing system, published by the WorldForge project under the GNU Free Documentation License (GFDL).
+Gods & Monsters, created by Jerry Stratton, was also distributed under GFDL in 2013.